Metal-Milonga/BCV-Backup-Scripts/README.md

 1. One script to rule them all.
 I wanted to be able to backup any BCV group with the same script.
 I did not want to have a separate script to run for each BCV group.

-2. I wanted only one configuration script to control any and all BCV backup.
+2. I wanted only one configuration file to control any and all BCV backup.

 3. There were 3 BCV groups at the time: I wanted to be able to run 3 instances of the script at the same time without them stepping on each other.

-4. I wanted to be able to run the script automatically or interactively.
+4. I wanted to run the script automatically or interactively.

 5. Everything was to be handled by functions.
-This allowed me to work on the various parts of the script at a time and test them without impacting other functions.
+This allowed me to work on the various parts of the script one at a time and test them without impacting other functions.
 It also allowed code reuse throughout, and, I think, made it more understandable to my co-workers.

 6. I wanted all of the functions to be in external files from the main script, so it would not be unbearably long.
 All the main script would do is call functions.